 Learning begins where imagination becomes tangible.

-Amid prototypes, tools and creative ideas, Johannes Glaser handed over a professional 5th-generation MakerBot 3D printer to the department.
+Amid prototypes, tools and creative ideas, Johannes Glaser handed over a professional fifth-generation 3D printer from MakerBot to the group.

-This device gives students direct access to additive manufacturing-beyond theoretical concepts.
-Complex industry projects at the department can now be not only conceptually developed within student projects but also made practically tangible.
-The ability to realize one's own ideas directly creates a practice-oriented bridge between teaching and research.
-In addition to first experiences in 3D printing, students acquire mindsets and working methods characteristic of innovative development processes.
+This device gives students direct access to additive manufacturing - beyond theoretical concepts.
+Complex industrial projects at the group can now be not only conceived but also made tangible within student projects.
+The ability to realize one’s own ideas directly builds a practical bridge between teaching and research.
+In addition to initial experience in 3D printing, students acquire mindsets and working methods that characterize innovative development processes.

-The entire department under the direction of Prof. Dr. Axel Küpper sincerely thanks for this valuable contribution to practice-oriented education.
+The entire group under the direction of Prof. Dr. Axel Küpper warmly thanks for this valuable contribution to practice-oriented education.